 While not a necessity, we love a good mouthwash to freshen breath and help reach in-between spaces floss might miss.
 Some mouth rinses can also help prevent or control tooth decay, reduce plaque, and prevent gingivitis.
 A colored mouthwash might affect your aligners or whitened teeth, so pick a clear or whitening one instead.
 Find a list of ADA-approved mouth rinses here.

 We’ve been storing our toothbrushes in travel cases for years, but according to the ADA, that’s actually one of the worst places to keep them.

 “A moist environment such as a closed container is more conducive to the growth of microorganisms than the open air.”

 Instead, store your toothbrush upright (separate from your family members’ or roommates’ toothbrushes) and give it a chance to dry before you use it again.

 You’ll want to use a new toothbrush every 3 to 4 months and more often if you’ve been sick.
 The more worn-down and frayed the bristles are, the less effective your brush will be at controlling plaque, according to a study from the Journal of Clinical Periodontology.

 When you’re wearing your aligners almost 24/7, they’re bound to need a little TLC once in a while.
 We recommend cleaning them every few days to keep them (and your breath) fresh.
-We like to soak them in a mixture of vinegar and water, or hydrogen peroxide and water.
+We prefer to use our smile spa™ Ultrasonic and UV Cleaning Machine.
 There are a few other at-home remedies that work well for cleaning your aligners and retainers.
 Remember to brush your teeth after eating and before popping your aligners back in.
 Never use bleach, alcohol, or other harsh cleaning agents.
 Skip the boiling water, too, which can warp your aligners.